-This Open Call will also offer the WiSHFUL Intelligence framework enabling intelligent network and radio control.
+This Open Call also offers the WiSHFUL Intelligence framework enabling intelligent network and radio control.
+This intelligence framework is developed in collaboration with the eWINE project (https://ewine-project.eu).
 The connection between the WiSHFUL software architecture for radio and network control and the intelligence framework is made by the Unified Programming Interfaces.
 As the UPIs are unified abstractions that span several wireless technology platforms, the components of the intelligence framework are generic.
-The framework has the following components that are currently being implemented using the Node-RED tool (http://nodered.org):
+The framework has the following components:

 - The Data Collection Component is responsible for data acquisition of the network status (through interaction with the WiSHFUL UPIs, to retrieve data about radio and network operation) and the application requirements.
-With respect to the network status, the experimenter can specify the radio and/or network parameters he wants to monitor by choosing the parameters of interest from a predefined set of possible options (offered by the UPI interfaces) and the collection time window.
-With respect to the application requirements, a new interface (Application API) is added to feed the application requirements to the intelligence framework. - The Data Collection Component also implements aggregation functionality to compress or summarize the amount of data for enhancing network lifetime, to extract relevant features, or to change the representation of data. - The Intelligence Composition Module offers support for composing and configuring several algorithms available in the WiSHFUL Intelligence Repository into a self-contained intelligence engine that uses the data provided by the Data Collection Component and triggers configuration through the Action Component.
+With respect to the network status, the experimenter can specify the radio and/or network parameters he wants to monitor by choosing the parameters of interest from a predefined set of possible options (offered by the UPI interfaces) and the collection time window. - The Data Collection Component also implements aggregation functionality to compress or summarize the amount of data for enhancing network lifetime, to extract relevant features, or to change the representation of data. - The Intelligence Composition Module offers support for composing and configuring several algorithms available in the WiSHFUL Intelligence Repository into a self-contained intelligence engine that uses the data provided by the Data Collection Component and triggers configuration through the Action Component.
 The Intelligence Composition Component offers different approaches that can be selected by the experimenter for finding optimal radio and network settings.
 The intelligence modules will be offered as a collection of algorithms (e.g. optimisation and machine learning techniques) that can be applied for user-specific scenarios.
 The Intelligence Composition Component also offers modules for pre-processing data such as data cleaning (removing outliers), normalization, and data transformation. - The Action Component represents an interface between the outputs of the intelligence algorithm and the UPI functions that enable the control of the behaviour of wireless nodes.
 This component translates the intelligence decisions taken by the Intelligence Composition Component in a sequence of UPI calls.